sasank-pankam/PeerConnect/docs/transfer/file.md

 # File Sender Module

-This module implements the logic for sending files from one peer to another.
+Implements the logic for sending files from one peer to another.
 It defines the `Sender` class, which is responsible for reading file data from disk, dividing files into chunks, and transmitting these chunks over the network using an asynchronous workflow.

 ### Overview